-The purpose of The American Legion of Iowa Essay contest is to develop a deeper knowledge and appreciation for the United States Flag on the part of elementary-level students.
+The purpose of The American Legion of Iowa Essay contest is to develop deeper knowledge and appreciation for the United States Flag on the part of elementary level students.
 Other objectives of the contest include the ability to gain knowledge of flag etiquette and respect for the flag.

 Participants shall be citizens of or lawful permanent residents of the United States.
 All contestants must be students enrolled in the fifth grade in a public, parochial, military, private or state accredited home-school.

-As a resource for teachers who want to invite the veterans into the classroom prior to participation or as an introduction of the contest, Posts may also offer the classroom teacher:
+As a resource for teachers who want to invite the veterans into the classroom prior to participation or as an introduction to the contest, posts may also offer the classroom teacher:

 Local and District Contest awards, if any, will be the responsibility of the individual Posts and Districts.
 The contest must be completed in time to be forwarded to Department of Iowa American Legion, 720 Lyon St., Des Moines, Iowa 50309.